Montepulciano

 The Museo Civico Pinacoteca Crociani

-The museum is subdivided into various sections and displays many important pieces.
+Via Ricci, 10 - Tel +39 0578 717300 The museum is subdivided into various sections and displays many important pieces.
 To be enjoyed are sixteenth and seventeenth-century terracotta of the school of Andrea della Robbia, and various pictorial masterpieces from the 14th Century Sienese school.
 The museum also houses valuable illustrated choir-books of the Florentine school, eighteenth-century silver objects and a rich collection of the contents of Etruscan and Roman tombs.

-Local market:
+Population: Local market: Thursday morning